jeetshah1110/Virtual-File-System/README.md

 This project is used to emulate all functionalities provided by File systems.

 __Platform required__

-\n\t Windows NT platform OR Linux Distributions
+Windows NT platform OR Linux Distributions

 __Architectural requirement__

-* Intel 32 bit processor
+Intel 32 bit processor

 __User Interface__

-* Command User Interface
+Command User Interface

 __Technology used__

-* System Programming using C
+System Programming using C